trustwallet/developer/wallet-core/building.md

 ## Build Methods

-Wallet Core can be build inside the provided Docker image, or natively.
+Wallet Core can be build inside a Docker image, or natively.

-* Inside **Docker** image:  This way is easier to get the prerequisites, as they are all inside the provided Docker image.
+* Inside **Docker** image:  This way is easier to get the prerequisites, as they are all inside a Docker image.
 However, all building has to be done inside the Docker image.
 * Natively, in your dev OS (macOS, Linux).

 ## Prerequisites